 “Are you quite finished, Calamity?
 Only I’ve generally found I get a better night in takings when my clientele ain’t passed out on the floor.”

 “I’m done, Saul.”

 The bartender tipped his head to one side, hands on his hips.
 “Don’t you ever get tired of fightin’, Jane?”

-The woman known locally as ‘Calamity’ Jane threw back her head and laughed.
-She was the owner of an extraordinarily infectious laugh and despite his annoyance, Saul found that he could not help but smile.
+At the familial use of her name, ‘Calamity’ Jane Canary threw back her head and laughed.
+As well as an overconfident and woefully tuneless singing voice, Jane was the owner of an extraordinarily infectious laugh and despite his annoyance, Saul found that he could not help but smile.